eonist/eonist.github.io/_posts/_temp/life/_2018-07-07-github-vs-bitbucket.md

 The power of having everything under one roof.
 A workflow I enjoy on github is storing .gif .jpg and even .svg directly in a repo and using urls similar to https://rawgit.com/repo-name/img/master/ and svgs via

+writing blog posts about processes, code tech, updating your skills , participating in the coding scdne / sphere

+fixing code that managment isnt sanctioning alotting time for

+ci-travis code-climate pull-req bots

+managers csn check where your focus is w/o becoming paranoid.
+Iys all in the github summary. maybe you fix an issue in a rdependencie your company repo uses. that would go unnoticed otherwise etc